ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 ### Type conversions

 Some might argue that conversion of an `int16_t` to `float` or `double` is a promotion, but it's not as simple as that.
-While a demotion does not need any instruction to take place, usually a promotion requires an instruction to zero or sign-extend the contents of a register.
+While a demotion does not always need any instruction to take place, usually a promotion requires an instruction to zero or sign-extend the contents of a register.
 However this can be achieved using other ways also, when the compiler can detect a specific pattern it can skip those zero/sign-extend instructions and solve the problem by mere shuffling/rearrangements on the bytes.
 For example, this example demonstrates it:

 ```C
 void promotetest1 (unsigned long *a, unsigned int *b)